Plagiarism and generative Artificial Intelligence (genAI)

-AI-based tools are increasingly being used to create scientific texts.
-Below you will find information on what this means for the topic of plagiarism at ETH Zurich.
+GenAI tools are increasingly being used to create scientific texts.
+Below you will find information on the implications of this trend for the topic of plagiarism at ETH Zurich.

 Legal framework remains unchanged

 From a legal perspective, nothing has changed with regard to scientific integrity and plagiarism.
-In other words, the legal requirements still stand, including the following:
+In other words, the legal requirements continue to be the following:

 • Copyright law and personal rights